United States Congress: Expensive campaigns

 In 1971, the cost of running for Congress in Utah was $70,000 but costs have climbed.
 The biggest expense is television advertisements.
 Today's races cost more than a million dollars for a House seat, and six million or more for a Senate seat.
-Since fundraising is vital, "members of Congress are forced to spend ever-increasing hours raising money for their re-election."
+Since fundraising is vital, "members of Congress are forced to spend ever-increasing hours raising money for their re-election", according to the Fair Elections Now coalition.

 The Supreme Court has treated campaign contributions as a free speech issue.
 Some see money as a good influence in politics since it "enables candidates to communicate with voters".
 Few members retire from Congress without complaining about how much it costs to campaign for reelection.
 Critics contend that members of Congress are more likely to attend to the needs of heavy campaign contributors than to ordinary citizens.

 Elections are influenced by many variables.
 Some political scientists speculate there is a coattail effect (when a popular president or party position has the effect of reelecting incumbents who win by "riding on the president's coattails"), although there is some evidence that the coattail effect is irregular and possibly declining since the 1950s.
 Some districts are so heavily Democratic or Republican that they are called a safe seat; any candidate winning the primary will almost always be elected, and these candidates do not need to spend money on advertising.
 But some races can be competitive when there is no incumbent.
 If a seat becomes vacant in an open district, then both parties may spend heavily on advertising in these races; in California in 1992, only four of twenty races for House seats were considered highly competitive.